moderngl/moderngl-window/docs/guide/resource_system.rst

 Loading resources
 -----------------

-Now that we know about the different resoure categories, search paths and resource descriptions, we're ready to actually load something.
+Now that we know about the different resource categories, search paths and resource descriptions, we're ready to actually load something.